legumeinfo/pandagma/README.md

 Remaining genes may be those falling on unanchored scaffolds, or on chromosomes by not part of synteny blocks and so not making it into the synteny-based clusters.

-Subommands (in order they are usually run):
+Subcommands (in order they are usually run):
-            version - Get installed package version
-             ingest - Prepare the assembly and annotation files for analysis mmseqs - Run mmseqs to do initial clustering of genes from pairs of assemblies filter - Filter the synteny results for chromosome pairings, returning gene pairs. dagchainer - Run DAGchainer to filter for syntenic blocks mcl - Derive clusters, with Markov clustering consense - Calculate a consensus sequences from each pan-gene set, If possible add sequences missed in the first clustering round. add_extra - Add other gene model sets to the primary clusters.
-Useful for adding annotation sets that may be of lower or uncertain quality. pick_exemplars - Pick representative (exemplar) sequence for each pan-gene set (protein and CDS) filter_to_core - Calculate orthogroup composition and filter fasta files to core orthogroups. name_pangenes - Assign pan-gene names with consensus chromosomes and ordinal positions. calc_chr_pairs - Report observed chromosome pairs; useful for preparing expected_chr_matches.tsv summarize - Move results into output directory, and report summary statistics.
+                all - All of the steps below, except for clean and ReallyClean (Or equivalently: omit the -s flag; "all" is default) ingest - Prepare the assembly and annotation files for analysis mmseqs - Run mmseqs to do initial clustering of genes from pairs of assemblies filter - Filter the synteny results for chromosome pairings, returning gene pairs. dagchainer - Run DAGchainer to filter for syntenic blocks mcl - Derive clusters, with Markov clustering consense - Calculate a consensus sequences from each pan-gene set, adding sequences missed in the first clustering round. add_extra - Add other gene model sets to the primary clusters.
+Useful for adding annotation sets that may be of lower or uncertain quality. pick_exemplars - Pick representative sequence for each pan-gene filter_to_core - Calculate orthogroup composition and filter fasta files to core orthogroups. name_pangenes - Assign pan-gene names with consensus chromosomes and ordinal positions. calc_chr_pairs - Report observed chromosome pairs; useful for preparing expected_chr_matches.tsv summarize - Move results into output directory, and report summary statistics.

+  Run either of the following subcommands separately if you wish:
+              clean - Clean (delete) files in the working directory that are not needed for later addition of data using add_extra and subsequent run commands.
+        ReallyClean - Do complete clean-up of files in the working directory.
+                        Use this if you want to start over, OR if you are satisified with the results and don't anticipate adding other annotation sets to this pan-gene set.

 Variables in pandagma config file:
     dagchainer_args - Argument for DAGchainer command